Language

 Notes

 sys.argv is the fundamental mechanism for passing arguments to a script from the command line.
-All arguments are stored as strings, so convert them with int() or float() when numeric values are needed.
-For more complex argument parsing, the standard library's argparse module makes it easy to implement automatic help messages, type conversion, and optional arguments.
+All arguments are stored as strings, so you can convert them with int() or float() when numeric values are needed.
+For more complex argument parsing, the standard library's argparse module lets you implement automatic help messages, type conversion, and optional arguments.

 sys.exit() internally raises a SystemExit exception, which means it can be caught with try/except.
-In most cases, however, you should let it propagate to terminate the script normally.
+In most cases, however, you can write logic to let it propagate and terminate the script.
 Exit codes are used by shell scripts and CI/CD systems to determine success or failure.
 Always exit with a non-zero code when an error occurs.

 For reading environment variables, see os.environ / os.getenv().